getartistry/artistry/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.13.2: Small tweaks, and marked as WP 4.8 compatible.
+* 1.13.4: Import function had a regression and was not coping with all formats